-This document outlines our Order Execution Policy which details our obligation to You to obtain the best possible result (‘Best Execution’) when placing orders.
+This document outlines our Order Execution Policy (the “Policy”), which details our obligation to take all sufficient steps to obtain, on a consistent basis, the best possible result (“Best Execution”) when transmitting client orders for execution.

-The following information is aimed at providing You with a general understanding of our typical dealing arrangements.
+The following information is aimed at providing the Investment Services Provider (“You”) and/or the client (where this information is made available by the Investment Services Provider to the client) with a general understanding of our typical dealing arrangements.
 These arrangements may vary for different categories of investment types and are described below.

-In addition to the terms and conditions of the service we seek your consent for this Policy and it will apply each time you place an order instruction.
+In addition to the terms and conditions of the service you (acting in each case on behalf of your clients as applicable) consent to this policy and it will apply each time we receive and place a client order for execution.

-For Unit Trusts and OEICs, they will generally be routed to the appropriate fund manager for execution at the next available valuation point for that particular fund.
-Clients’ orders may be aggregated as described in section 7.
+For Unit Trusts and OEICs, client orders will generally be routed to the appropriate fund manager for execution at the next available valuation point for that particular fund.
+Clients’ orders may be aggregated as described in section 6.

 When executing orders, unless otherwise specifically instructed, WBS will use price as the primary measure for achieving Best Execution.
 The following execution factors will be considered, and how these may be considered as part of the decision-making process in the context of the details below (listed in order or priority for a typical trade).
-Their importance will vary depending on the characteristics of the order received from the client.
+Their importance will vary depending on the characteristics of the client order.

 Cost - for orders where brokerage or exchange fees are applicable, WBS will not seek to pass these on to you.
 For international orders, certain costs (e.g. foreign exchange ‘FX’) may be passed through to you within the price spread, but WBS deem this to still result in the best overall outcome and hence total consideration for you.
 Any relevant commission rates will have been agreed with the client in advance.